noinil/c-tan.com/content/home/about.md

 When I was young, I bought thousands of classical music CDs and listened to 10% of them.
-I bought all the cello concerto scores I was able to find, pretending to read 5% of them, although I always enjoyed being an amateur.
+I bought all the cello concerto scores I was able to find, pretending to read 5% of them.
+Although I always enjoyed being an amateur.

 In order to participate in a sport without any physical contact, I started practicing the Rubik's cube in 2009, and I was lucky enough to break a national record in a game in 2010.
-I stopped practicing since then.
+So I stopped practicing since then.

 Anyway, welcome to my personal website!